 5. You can get research help in person or online from librarians who specialize in your subject of interest.
 No question too small, no project too large!

 6. You can even access library resources even when the library is closed.

 7. You have access to a full Video Production Studio as well as audio, image and video editing help.
-Coming in Spring 2017, 3D and large format printing and other maker tools for your digital scholarship!
+Come to the CrAFT Studio for 3D and large format printing and other maker tools for your digital scholarship!

 9. Our Special Collections & University Archives is a treasure trove of archival photos, documents and objects for your historical research.

 10. With free Friends of the Library benefits for alums, we’re here for you, even after you graduate!